A New Torus Generator for AGAMA: Introduction

+While tori produce a map $(\vtheta,\vJ)\to(\vx,\vp)$, the inverse map is the more useful for stellar dynamics.
+This is generally provided by the St\"ackel Fudge \citep{JJB12:Stackel}, which has a weak conceptual foundation and sometimes performs badly \citep{WrightB}.
+AGAMAb contains a more reliable and capable, but much more costly, action finder for the inverse mapping $(\vx,\vp)\to(\vtheta,\vJ)$. }

-Orbits are the core concepts of both stellar and planetary dynamics, and they are central to Schwarzschild modelling, which is used extensively in the interpretation of observations of external galaxies \citep[e.g.][]{ATLAS3D_short,Cappellari2016,CALIFA2024,MAGPI2024}.
+Orbits are the core concepts of both stellar and planetary dynamics, and they are central to Schwarzschild modelling, which is used extensively in the interpretation of observations of external galaxies \citep[e.g.][]{ATLAS3D_short,Cappellari2016,Zhu2018,CALIFA2024,MAGPI2024}.
 A torus is in many ways an extension of the idea of an orbit and it seems probable that replacing orbits by tori will make Schwarzschild modelling an even more powerful technique.

 Significant fractions of dark-matter particles and the stars of our Galaxy's stellar halo are on highly eccentric tori that the BM16 code cannot construct. \cite{WrightB} show that highly eccentric orbits should be divided into two classes according as their action $J_z$ is less than or greater than a critical action $\Jcrit(E)$.
-The new torus generator is able to create tori for almost all orbits by using different `toy maps' when $J_z$ lies either side of $\Jcrit$.
+The new torus generator is able to create tori for almost all orbits by using different `toy maps' when $J_z$ lies either side of $\Jcrit$ when $|J_\phi|$ is small.

-Tori make it possible to investigate resonant phenomena via Hamiltonian perturbation theory \citep{Binney2016}.
-Crucial to this application is the ability to produce tori by interpolating on a grid of tori.
-Unfortunately, the Torus Mapper released by BM16 was implemented in such a way that in some circumstances interpolation fails.

-Section \ref{sec:fundamentals} lays out the conceptual framework and the basic equations.
+{\rd Section \ref{sec:fundamentals} lays out the conceptual framework and the basic equations.
 Section \ref{sec:inBox} explains how to use the code by plotting diagrams that illustrate its power.
 Section \ref{sec:streams} uses the code to model tidal streams.
-Section \ref{sec:Python} describes the Python interface, while Section \ref{sec:behindScenes} explains how the code creates tori and can be skipped by readers who are happy simply to use its facilities.
+Section \ref{sec:Python} describes the Python interface.
 Section \ref{sec:conclude} summarises and discusses possible applications.
-An appendix describes functions in \agamaTwo\ that relate dynamical quantities to observable ones, such as sky coordinates, line-of-sight velocities and magnitudes.
+Appendix \ref{sec:behindScenes} explains in some detail how the code creates tori using new algorithms for choosing HJ maps and defining point transformations.
+It also explains interpolation between tori and the use of diagnostic plots that showcase the utility of point transformations.
+Appendix \ref{sec:obs} describes functions in \agamaTwo\ that relate dynamical quantities to observable ones, such as sky coordinates, line-of-sight velocities and magnitudes. }